pramsey/crunchyblog/waiting-postgis-32-3/index.md

 ![STRM out-db raster objects loaded](img/contour1.jpg)

-If you want to see the extents of rasters, just create a view that extracts the raster boundaries as geometry.
+If you want to see a map like this one, of the extents of rasters, just create a view that extracts the raster boundaries as geometry.

 ```
 CREATE VIEW dem_rasters AS